 Environmental Stewardship and Climate Action Through EcoSchools Canada

-June Information Sessions for Schools - Register Now!
+June Information Sessions for Schools - Recording Now Available!

 Questions?
 Contact Marie at firstname.lastname@example.org

-- Engage the school community in effective climate action that supports climate action frameworks at multiple scales (local to global);
+- Engage the school community in effective environmental stewardship and climate action that supports real-world action frameworks at multiple scales (local to global);

 - Advance literacy around environment, energy and climate;